Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

     </object>
 ```

-Once you build the model, you will notice that there is a `CurrencyRateExtended.cs` file nested under the `CurrencyRate.cs` file, which provides extension of the partial class for our customized entity.
+Once you build the model, you will notice that there is a `CurrencyRateExtended.cs` file nested under the `CurrencyRate.cs` file, which provides an extension of the partial class for our customized entity.

 ![Entity extended](img3/entity-extended.png)